Environmental Studies

 ENS 332.
 ECCE: Cultural Geography.
 3 Hours.

 Explores the cultural processes of human interaction with the environment.
 Includes understanding of the geographic diversity, distribution and diffusion of people across the world, through such cultural processes as ethnicity, religion, language, politics, agriculture, and economic means.
-Course Information: Same as GBL 331.
+Course Information: Same as IGS 331.
 This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 ENS 401.
 ECCE: Environmental Justice: Science, Policy, and Activism.
 3,4 Hours.